mozilla/marketplace-tests/README.md

 This wiki page has some advanced instructions specific to Windows:

-Please follow the link if you want to run these test on a windows environment, otherwise the test will fail in other OS.
+These tests need to be run in a Windows environment or they will fail.

 https://wiki.mozilla.org/QA_SoftVision_Team/WebQA_Automation